Frequency Estimation under Local Differential Privacy [Experiments, Analysis and Benchmarks]: Frequency Estimation Experiments

 \subsubsection{Comparing Sketch Estimation Methods}

 Across all of Figure~\ref{fig:group5_sketch_params} we can see that the choice of sketch estimate quite clearly affects both the MSE and $k$-MSE performance.
 We see that using sketches that take the Minimum as the estimate have the lowest MSE followed by Mean and then the Median.
 However, the picture becomes more complex when we look at the $k$-MSE plot in Figure~\ref{fig:group5_sketch_k_mse}.
-Here the results are somewhat reversed, with Min methods performing the worst followed by Median and then Mean.
+Here the results are somewhat reversed, with Min methods performing the worst (when $c$ is large) followed by Median and then Mean.
 As mentioned, as the number of hash functions $r$ is increasing, the $k$-MSE of the Minimum methods begin to increase.

 The likely reason for this is that as the number of hash function increase, the number of users are effectively split into cohorts where their data contributes to a single row of the sketch matrix.
 This means as $r$ increases, the user base is split between $r$ frequency oracles each of which estimate a single row in the sketch.
-This will lead to noisy estimates that underestimate the true frequencies.
-So by taking the minimum of these rows we underestimate the true frequencies.
+This will lead to noisy estimates that underestimate the true frequencies and inflate MSE.
 Generally, it seems that for small $r$ and large $c$ the Mean and Median are comparable and achieve the best balance between MSE and $k$-MSE.